ENCCS/qas2025/content/day0.md

 :::{important}
 Some info is sent only via email to registered participants:
-- **Zoom connection links** for online participation and pre-event check-in
+- **Zoom connection links** for online school participation and pre-event check-in
 - **IQM Resonance exclusive signup link** for access to a specific project on IQM resonance cloud
 - **Calendar invites** (.ics files) for all calls
 :::